songer12345/cpsc8420/README.md

 # cpsc8420
-This is for 8420 project
+This project is for course 8420 advanced machine learning